LukasMurdock/cse-271/Notes.md

 public: Attribute is accessible inside & outside the class

 ## vs-static
+Static instance variables are shared among all instances of a class.
+Non-static instance variables are specific to that class instance.

 If a variable is static, then there is only 1 value and it is the same (or shared) by all instances.

 Every non-static method has an implicit local object than can be referred to using the this keyword.